meshery/meshery/docs/pages/extensibility/providers.md

 ### Example Deployment Scenario: Meshery Cloud, Istio, and Azure Kubernetes Service

-User has deployed the Meshery behind a Istio ingressgateway and the Istio is also behind a Application Gateway (in a cloud infrastructure).
-Generally when you use github remote provider for authentication, it redirect the request to ingressgateway FQDN.
-But in this setup the redirection won't be successful becuase the ingress gateway is behind an addition application Gateway.
-In this case you have to define where the request should be redirected once it is authenticated from github.
+User has deployed the Meshery behind a Istio Ingress Gateway and the Istio is also behind an Application Gateway (e.g. AKS Application Gateway).
+Generally, when you use a GitHub Remote Provider for authentication, it redirect the request to the Istio Ingress Gateway FQDN.
+In this setup, redirection won't be successful because the Ingress Gateway is behind an additional Application Gateway.
+In this case, you have to define where the request should be redirected once it is authenticated from GitHub.

 ***Solution:***